hendrikmitk/hendrikharlichs/src/routes/+page.md

 <meta name="twitter:description" content={description} />
 </svelte:head>

-# Hi, I'm Hendrik Harlichs.
+# Hi, I am Hendrik Harlichs.

 I am a **Software Developer** living in Hamburg, Germany.
 I currently work at [CHECK24](https://jobs.check24.de/) where I am mainly dealing with the ins and outs of Angular, TypeScript and PHP.
 I build stuff on the web using both established and cutting-edge technologies, however, I have a soft spot for the front-end.